 In hindsight, I would have lifted the tile for several reasons.
 First, it has made the floors harder on my feet.
 I used to walk around barefoot, but now the flooring is much less giving.

 Order extra flooring.
 I had just enough to do my entire job.
 Unfortunately, my refrigerator leaked water and caused the wood to buckle.
 My flooring was discontinued, so using the scraps we had and the flooring that didn’t get damaged under the refrigerator, we were able to fix it.
-However, if there were to be a pipe break or anything that could potentially damage my floor, I would have to rip up all existing floors because there is nothing left to match.
+However, if there were to be a pipe break or anything that could damage my floor, I would have to rip up all existing floors because there is nothing left to match.

 The major problem was installing the bathroom tile.
 It became self-evident that the threshold between the bathroom and the wood flooring was extremely uneven in many areas, including over an inch.
 The installers did use mud to even out the flooring from the bedroom to the living room.
-Because there is no door between the bedroom and the bathroom, the only solution, other than redoing the wood flooring and mudding the whole room, was to slope the tile.
+Because there is no door between the bedroom and the bathroom, the only solution, besides redoing the wood flooring and mudding the whole room, was to slope the tile.

 I was not too fond of the raised kitchen bar, which was original to the house, built in 2004.
 The breakfast bar needed to be lowered to counter height to install the new quartz countertop.
 I called a few carpenters to get prices for hiring it out.
 One was almost double the cost of what the company renovating my kitchen cabinets offered to charge.
 It did not seem like a difficult job.

 The subcontractor he hired to cut down the bar chopped it unevenly and did not pull the wires through properly.
 When the countertop company came to install the quartz countertop, they explained they could not do it because the top of the kitchen island was completely uneven.
 I had to pay extra to reframe the top part of the wall.
 Had I gone with the person the countertop company recommended, it would have saved me money, time, and aggravation while it seemed expensive.